b-n/demystifying-unicode/pages/03-unicode-in-rust.md

 ## Creating Strings

-Remember, all strings are just a sequence of bytes.
-As such, rust will also let us create strings from exactly that, vectors of bytes.
+- All strings are a sequence of bytes
+- ∴ Rust let's us create strings from slices/vectors of bytes.

 ```rust
 fn main() {